Numerical analysis of quantum circuits for state preparation and unitary operator synthesis: Abstract

 \section{Abstract}

 We perform optimal-control-theory calculations to determine the minimum number of two-qubit CNOT gates needed to perform quantum state preparation and unitary operator synthesis for few-qubit systems.
 By considering all possible gate configurations, we determine the maximum achievable fidelity as a function of quantum circuit size.
 This information allows us to identify the minimum circuit size needed for a specific target operation and enumerate the different gate configurations that allow a perfect implementation of the operation.
 We find that there are a large number of configurations that all produce the desired result, even at the minimum number of gates.
-We also show that the number of entangling gates can reduced if we use multi-qubit entangling gates instead of two-qubit CNOT gates, as one might expect based on parameter counting calculations.
-As a special case, we apply the numerical approach to investigate the decomposition of the multi-qubit Toffoli gate.
-Our calculations provide the minimum circuit sizes needed for a number of few-qubit tasks and provide insight into the tightness of different bounds in the literature.
+We also show that the number of entangling gates can be reduced if we use multi-qubit entangling gates instead of two-qubit CNOT gates, as one might expect based on parameter counting calculations.
+In addition to treating the general case of arbitrary target states or unitary operators, we apply the numerical approach to the special case of synthesizing the multi-qubit Toffoli gate.
+This approach can be used to investigate any other specific few-qubit task and provides insight into the tightness of different bounds in the literature.